httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Dictionary from Text {#parse-dictionary}

-Given an ASCII string as input_string, return an ordered map whose values are (bare_item, parameters) tuples. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return an ordered map whose values are (item_or_inner_list, parameters) tuples. input_string is modified to remove the parsed value.

 1. Let dictionary be an empty, ordered map.
 2. While input_string is not empty:
    1. Let this_key be the result of running Parsing a Key from Text ({{parse-key}}) with input_string.
    2. If dictionary already contains the name this_key, there is a duplicate; fail parsing.
    3. Consume the first character of input_string; if it is not "=", fail parsing.
-   4. Let member be the result of running Parsing an Item or Inner List from Text ({{parse-item-or-list}}) with input_string.
+   4. Let member be the result of running Parsing an Item or Inner List ({{parse-item-or-list}}) with input_string.
    6. Add name this_key with value member to dictionary.
    7. Discard any leading OWS from input_string.
    8. If input_string is empty, return dictionary.